Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 step one

 Cook pasta.
-Bring a large pot of salted water to a boil and cook pasta according to package instructions until it is al dente.
+Bring a large heavy-bottomed pot of salted water to a boil and cook pasta according to package instructions until it is al dente.

 step two